 Reclaim schedules to your Google's primary calendar

-The original source events will always be placed on the primary calendar on the Google account you used to sign up.
+The original source events will always be placed on the primary calendar of your main email on Reclaim.

 Reclaim relies on Free and Busy signals to schedule your calendar.
 Only your Google primary calendar controls your Free/Busy time.
 By placing Reclaim-created events on the primary calendar, we ensure your Free/Busy time are reflected.
 When others go to view your calendar, they can truly see whether you are free or busy.